bbl-Laobu/AnimatedTransitionNavPageDemo/README.md

     Title="XAML No Binding">
 ```

-In the above case, we are not using binding so next we must declare a tag in the page to specify which transition we would like to use:
+Lastly, we must declare a tag in the page to specify which transition we would like to use:
 ```xaml
 <controls:AnimationPage.PageAnimation>
    <controls:RotatePageAnimation Duration="Medium" Subtype="FromLeft" />
 </controls:AnimationPage.PageAnimation>
 ```

-Notice that here we are declaring a RotatePageAnimation, but again we can pick whatever Animation we want and is available.
-Properties are available to further customize the animation (duration, subtype…).
+Notice that here we are declaring a RotatePageAnimation but again we can pick whatever Animation we want.
+Properties are also available to further customize the animation (duration, subtype…).

 After this you are now able to configure your page as you would in a normal content page.

-## OPTION 2b - Use XAML  with BINDING
+## OPTION 3 - Use XAML with BINDING
-The component allows you to bind the PageAnimation.
+The component allows you to bind the PageAnimation property.
 To do this declare the <controls:AnimationPage> as follows:
 ```xaml
 <controls:AnimationPage xmlns="http://xamarin.com/schemas/2014/forms"
     xmlns:x="http://schemas.microsoft.com/winfx/2009/xaml"